ofrik/deep-learning-stocks/README.md

 In both cases we used the predictions of the algorithm to create a sequence to tell us whether the stock is going to get up or down.
 Then we checked it with the actual data and calculated accuracy.

 ### Results:
-The accuracy as stated above is better then a naive algorithm, Not by far, But still better which means that if we follow the algorithm we are actually expected to profit.
+The accuracy as stated above is better then a naive algorithm, Not by far, But still better which means that if we follow the algorithm we are actually expected to make profit.

 ### What next?
 As expected it seems like the raw stock data isn't get a high estimation of the stock behavior.
-We could try mixing it with information from financial articles and news.
-And even checking for a country specific economics laws.
+We could try mixing it with information from financial articles and news,  try to take into account related stocks like the sector, S&P500 and  new features,  even checking for a country specific economics laws.